jin-zhe/jin-zhe.github.io/_posts/2018-02-17-getting-cudnn.md

 {% endhighlight %}
-You may append them to `~/.bashrc` if you're running on your local machine, `~/.bash_profile` if you're accessing a remote machine via ssh, or better yet [save the environment varialbes][manage-environments] under a Conda environment!
+You may append them to `~/.bashrc` if you're running on your local machine, `~/.bash_profile` if you're accessing a remote machine via ssh, or better yet [save the environment variables][manage-environments] under a Conda environment!

 We are done for CUDA!